Duplicate Photos - Image Overload?

 Since then I've moved to digital and film costs are not a problem.
 With a powerful digital SLR you can shoot of dozens of images, far too rapidly to check each one in the viewfinder.
 This is a great thing for ensuring you get the shot but it creates its own problem.
 Let me introduce you to the cheapest but most useful photography accessory since a roll of film.

-Image Comparer is some slick software from Bolide Software that does just what its name suggests, though what is not so apparent is just how much time and disk space this can save you.
+Image Comparer is some slick software by Bolide Software that does just what its name suggests, though what is not so apparent is just how much time and disk space this can save you.
 It checks for and finds duplicate photos, within a folder or your entire drive.

 Without the cost restriction of physical film, shooting the same scene repeatedly makes sense but you can be sure that of the images you've taken, only 1 or 2 are real "keepers".
 The rest are just duplicates or fuzzy or poorly framed etc. This would be no problem if capturing a singe image, comparing them and picking a favorite but in reality you soon find you have half a gigabyte of images, often in different folders!
 Using Image Comparer it's easy to sort the wheat from the chaff.
 How?
 Well it uses some funky programming to actually compare the image (hence the name image comparer) and its speedy search means you can soon find every duplicate photo of the same or very similar images.
 Not just file names but the image itself!